ilneill/easiTM1651/README.md

 Another project I am working on (A Kim-1 Mega Emulator) has a lot of rabbit holes that I am compelled to go down.

 One such rabbit hole is trying and testing libraries and hardware for some keypad input and LED/LCD output.
 I am mostly testing on an Arduino Mini Pro (it was what I had to hand), but I also am using an Arduino Mega (it was beside the Mini Pro).
 After a lot of research, none of the existing TM1651 libraries were ticking all the boxes for what I wanted to achieve, and how I wanted to achieve it.
-So, I decided to write my own libary for the TM1651, doing exactly what I wanted, how I wanted it to be done, keeping it simple and without any unnecessary "features".
+So, I decided to write my own library for the TM1651, doing exactly what I wanted, how I wanted it to be done, keeping it simple and without any unnecessary "features".

 ## Contents